Environment engineering to protect quantum coherence in tripartite systems under dephasing noise: Description of the Models

 is the system Hamiltonian representing three qubits and consequently the dephasing rate is given by

 The time-dependent dephasing rate $\gamma_{i}(t)$ is determined by the spectral density $J_{i}(\omega)$.
 For this model, we consider an Ohmic-type spectral density given by \cite{Leggett:1987zz}

 Typically, the environment is assumed to be large enough to quickly reset to its initial state.
-However, we investigate the reservoir memory effect on the coherence dynamics of 3-qubit states with a finite cut-off frequency $\Lambda_i$.
+However, we investigate the environment memory effect on the coherence dynamics of three-qubit states with a finite cut-off frequency $\Lambda_i$.
 Under the Markov approximation, where the environment's correlation time is much shorter than the system dynamics' timescale, the time-dependent coefficient $\gamma_{i}(t)$ can be replaced by its long-time Markov value $\gamma_{i}^M=4 \pi \eta_i k_B T_i/\hbar$.
 In this scenario, the decay dynamics of the density matrix $\rho(t)$ is defined as Markov.
 The decay constant $\gamma_{i}^M$ simplifies to $\gamma_0=4 \pi \eta k_B T/\hbar$ assuming uniform spectral densities with uniform coupling strengths $\eta_i=\eta$, and equal temperatures $T_i=T$ for each local environment.
+The Markovian assumption holds when the bath's relaxation time is much shorter than the system's evolution time.
+However, if the bath relaxation time is comparable to the system's evolution time, the environment's memory effects become significant.
+In this case, the decoherence dynamics of the three qubits is governed by the master equation (\ref{NL}), with the time-dependent dephasing rate $\gamma(t)$ given by equation (\ref{gammat}).